manjuv1/Test/README.md

 sudo usermod -aG docker <YOUR_USER>
 ```

-and then log out and log back in.
+and then log out and log back in as the user.

+##### Verification
+Run `docker version`
 Run `docker run hello-world` as the user in question to test your privileges.
 If this does not run correctly, Red Panda will not run correctly.

 ### Install docker-compose